FourtyTwoHQ/enigma/README.md

 --environment [String] Your specified secret environment
 ```
 ```
---config [String] Path to your Enigmafile
+--config [String] Path to your Lyrafile
 ```

-**Note**: Parameters passed in via CLI take precedence over those listed in your `Enigmafile`.
+**Note**: Parameters passed in via CLI take precedence over those listed in your `Lyrafile`.

-## Enigmafile
+## Lyrafile

-The Enigmafile is used to tell Enigma what to do.
+The Lyrafile is used to tell Lyra what to do.
 It is a YAML file with a basic structure and contains the following properties:

 1. **access_key_id**
   The environment variable that your `AWS_ACCESS_KEY_ID` is associated with.
-Do **not** commit your actual access key ID to the Enigmafile
+Do **not** commit your actual access key ID to the Lyrafile
 2. **secret_access_key**
   The environment variable that your `AWS_SECRET_ACCESS_KEY` is associated with.
-Do **not** commit your actual secret access key to the Enigmafile
+Do **not** commit your actual secret access key to the Lyrafile
 3. **aws_region**
   The AWS region that your Secrets Manager instance is in.
 Eg: `us-east-2`
 4. **template_path**